BBC Weather: Weatherscape XT Graphics (2005–2018)

 The weather symbols were replaced in May 2005 after 29 years and 9 months on air by a controversial format as the forecast underwent another redesign, with the flat map replaced by a 3D globe, and weather conditions shown by coloured areas.
 Cloud cover is indicated by the brightness of the map, while rain and snow are indicated by animated blue and white areas respectively.
 The graphics are provided by Weatherscape XT, which was developed by the commercial arm of the New Zealand Metservice.

 The move polarised opinion; some saw it as more accurate and modern, while others disliked the brown colour chosen for the landmass and the presumed high cost of the graphics.
 The angling of the map, in order to show the curvature of the Earth, led to Scotland appearing little larger than Devon, and Shetland being almost invisible while exaggerating London and the South East.
 This led to many Scottish commentators accusing the BBC of having a London bias.
 As a result, the map was realigned, and the moving tour of the UK was lengthened.

-The new look won a prestigious Silver Award at the Promax/BDA Awards in 2006.
-Criticism has continued, however, with some viewers complaining about the colour scheme, and of a lack of detail in the forecast about weather developments beyond 36 hours.
-There have been continuous developments.
+The new look won a Silver Award at the Promax/BDA Awards in 2006.
+Criticism continued, however, with some viewers complaining about the colour scheme, and of a lack of detail in the forecast about weather developments beyond 36 hours.
 In 2006, a rippling effect was introduced to define seas and oceans.

 BBC Weather Service switch to MeteoGroup

 On 23 August 2015, the BBC announced that the Met Office would lose its contract to provide weather forecasts, the BBC stating that it is legally obliged to ensure that licence fee payers get the best value for money.
 The BBC said that the on-air presenting team was not expected to change and it would still broadcast warnings from the Met Office National Severe Weather Warning Service and Shipping Forecast issued on behalf of the Maritime and Coastguard Agency.

-A competitive tendering process followed, with MeteoGroup chosen as the new provider in August 2016.
+A competitive tendering process followed, with MeteoGroup (now part of DTN) chosen as the new provider in August 2016.
+Data for forecasts began to be provided by MeteoGroup in September 2017.

 On 6 February 2018, the BBC began using the MeteoGroup graphics, which include: